sandeshkota/knowledge/docs/Angular/zone.md

   constructor(private zone: NgZone){}

-  RunLogicWithoutChangeDetection() {
+  // Do not Trigger Change Detection RunLogicWithoutChangeDetection() {
     this.zone.runOutsideAngular(() => {
        this.updated = true;
     });
   }

-  RunLogicWithChangeDetection() {
+  // Trigger Change Detection RunLogicWithChangeDetection() {
     this.ngZone.run(() => {
         this.updated = true;